azizmobarak/react-screen-modal/README.md

 ## notes

->put center in both direction and position to centralize the modal
->it's a drawer first , but can be a modal with centralize of direction and position options
+>you can use type prop or customize the display with your own using direction and position with custom size.

 ## Usage